-Click the categories below to learn more-

 The Roots Food Hub works with local farmers and producers to aggregate and redistribute healthy produce - particularly culturally significant produce.
 By nurturing small farms, we hope to help restore a food system of plenty, returning traditional foods to the markets at prices the community can afford.

-Since 2013, the Roots Program has operated the Crop Shop Farmers Market at Kuhio Park public housing community, merely a block away from the KKV Clinic and Wellness Center.
+Between 2013 and 2019, the Roots Program operated the (now-closed) Crop Shop Farmers Market at Kuhio Park public housing community, merely a block away from the KKV Clinic and Wellness Center.
 Despite the convenience of its close proximity, most KKV staff members were unable to slip away from their duties to visit the market.
 After two years of unsuccessful encouragement, Roots staff began to think outside the box.
 Thus, in 2015, the Mobile Market was born.
 Each Thursday since its inception, the Mobile Market produce carts roll through the hallways of KKV, bringing fruits, vegetables, fish, and poi directly to customers at their place of work.

 In 2016, the Mobile Market expanded to Gulick Senior Center.
 Once per month, Roots staff bring a bounty of produce to the seniors.
 Best of all, the market is now EBT authorized, making healthy eating as easy as possible for our valley kūpuna.